In the current age, digital marketing has quickly taken its place as king of the advertising world.

 Local SEO and content marketing

 Now on to one of the big ones: Search Engine Optimization, or SEO for short.

 For those unfamiliar with the term, SEO is a way of optimizing your website to appear higher on search results through Google or other search engines like Bing.

 SEO is one of the best methods of organic advertising out there, but it also takes some time to develop a good strategy.

 When you first implement search engine optimization, it might be a bit before you see the fruits of your labor, but patience is the name of the game.
-While it may be one of the more time-costly advertising methods, it can also be one of the best ROIs you’ll see.
+While it may be one of the more time-intensive advertising methods, it can also have one of the best ROI’s you’ll see.